ZhangRenL/geneHapR/README.en.md

                   type = "CDS") # needed if mode set as "type" or "both"， one of CDS/exon/gene/genome

                   # Calculate and output haplotype results
-# hap, data.frame: The first column and the last column are fixed as HAP and Accession respectively, and the middle column is the position and the corresponding genotype
+# hap, data.frame: The first column and the last column are fixed as Hap and Accession respectively, and the middle column is the position and the corresponding genotype
 # The first four lines of comment information are: CHR, POS, ALLELE, INFO
 hap = get_hap(vcf,                 # import_vcf()imported vcfR
               filter_Chr = FALSE,  # filter chromosome options